 Create a new node pool

-To create a new node pool with Confidential GKE Nodes enabled, run the following command:
+To create a new node pool with Confidential GKE Nodes enabled, select one of the following options:

 gcloud container node-pools create NODE_POOL_NAME \